Skip to content

 2.2 Using the type() Method

-The type() method returns the type of a variable and can be used with print(), as follows:
+The type() method returns the type of the variable and can be used with print(), as follows:

 Python